DenitsaPambelova/Angular-Project-Softuni/README.md

  Add and/or edit new post for festivals
  Add and/or edit their comments below each post.
  Like other users' comments.
- Edit their own profile /the e-mail address/.
+ Edit their own profile - the e-mail address.
  View published festivals by all users.